testscope-io/testscope-io.github.io/getting-started.md

 <img src="/assets/getting-started/9.png" style="width:100%"/>

 Your test session item will be appears in Sessions tab.
-Klik "Join" to start the test.
+Click "Join" to start the test.

 <img src="/assets/getting-started/10.png" style="width:100%"/>